-Licensed employees may be eligible for group insurance and health benefits as determined by the board and required by law.
-The board will select the group insurance program and the insurance company which will provide the program.
+Licensed employees may be eligible for group benefits as determined by the board and required by law.
+The board will select the group benefit program(s) and the insurance company or third party administrator which will provide or administer the program.